Chronic stress and the immune system.

 Stress is caused by your internal resources being outstripped by internal or external demands, whether they are real or perceived!

-If you recognise this then there is lots you can do to help yourself.
+If you recognise this then there are lots you can do to help yourself.
 Each thought creates a physical response, change the thought and you change the response.

 Whatever you do, DO NOT ignore the effects of stress, it will get progressively worse, and if you don’t manage it, it will end up stopping you!